Tricker46/Ethereum-Arbitrum-Bridge/README.md

 ```

 ## License
 This project is open-source and available under the MIT License.
-See the LICENSE file for more info.
+See the LICENSE.md file for more info.